gasleakdetector_web_logo

 Library principles

-The filter algorithm is implemented with multi-hypothesis support, incorporating temporal filtering and signal amplification.
+The filter algorithm implements Eulerian video magnification using Laplacian pyramid decomposition with temporal bandpass filtering and signal amplification.
 The algorithm involves the following sequential steps:

-1. Acquiring the source video frame and retrieve intensity channel.
+1. Acquire the source video frame and extract the intensity (luma) channel.

 The library is available as source code only.
 To utilize the library as source code, developers must incorporate the library files into their project.
 The usage sequence for the library is as follows: